 Students can work individually or in pairs to write and illustrate an original children’s book for elementary school-age children (Kindergarten-Grade 5) on diversity and inclusion.

-Students are expected to create children’s books that positively convey how these values can improve their communities, with a minimum of 16 pages and a maximum of 24 pages in total with full-colour illustrations, including the front and back book cover.
+Students are expected to create children’s books that positively convey how these values can improve their communities, with a minimum of 16 pages and a maximum of 24 pages in total, with full-colour illustrations, including the front and back book cover.
 Each page must be square in shape and measure 9×9 inches in size.
 All pages must be the same size, including the front and back covers.
+Text must be at least 0.75″ away from the edge of the page.

 Once submitted, all entries will be the property of B’nai Brith Canada.
 B’nai Brith retains all rights to the content and distribution of the books.
 B’nai Brith will publish the winning books professionally.
 B’nai Brith retains all rights to the published books.